fynyky/elementary/README.md

 ```
 --------------------------------------------------------------------------------

-`Observer` functions from Reactor.js are handled very similarly to functions.
+`Observer` functions from Elementary are handled very similarly to functions.
 They are executed in the context of the parent.
-However they also leave a
-set of comments bookmarking the children they produce.
+However they also leave a set of comments bookmarking the children they produce.

 ```javascript
 const rx = new Reactor({ name: 'foo' })